samuelgoodeysw/SearchLoss/README.md

 ## Hyvä Compatibility

-The current Search Loss module is Magento Admin and REST API focused.

-It does not currently include storefront templates, frontend layout XML, RequireJS frontend configuration, Knockout UI components, LESS/CSS frontend assets, or storefront JavaScript.

-For this reason, the current failed-search dashboard should be compatible with Magento stores using Hyvä.

-Future features that add storefront behavior tracking, product click tracking, add-to-cart tracking, or search interaction tracking will need to be implemented in a Hyvä-compatible or theme-neutral way.
+The current Search Loss module is expected to be compatible with Hyvä Theme and Hyvä Commerce because it does not modify the storefront or depend on Luma frontend components.
+It is focused on Magento Admin, REST API output, and Magento database reads.
+If a site uses Hyvä Commerce Admin Theme, the Search Loss admin page should be visually tested to confirm styling and layout.